Box for One: 1958 Australian TV version

-The play had reportedly been written specifically for Robert Helpmanm, who was an Australian living in London.
-Helpman returned to Australia in 1958 to star in and direct a stage production of Noël Coward's Nude with Violin.
+The play had reportedly been written specifically for Robert Helpmann, who was an Australian living in London.
+Helpmann returned to Australia in 1958 to star in and direct a stage production of Noël Coward's Nude with Violin.
 In May 1958 Helpmann expressed an interest in appearing in the play on Australian television.
-"I'm mad about TV," he said.
+"I'm mad about TV", he said.

-While performing in Nude with Violin in Melbourne, Helpman appeared in a production of Box For One on Australian broadcaster ABC.
+While performing in Nude with Violin in Melbourne, Helpmann appeared in a production of Box for One on Australian broadcaster ABC.
 It aired live on ABC's Melbourne station ABV-2.
 A telerecording (also known as a kinescope) was made and shown in Sydney on station ABN-2.
 It is not known if the kinescope recording still exists.

 The ABC had just presented a one-woman play, a version of Sorry, Wrong Number (1958).

 It was one of several thrillers filmed in the early days of Australian television.